Gary Troup

-Gary Bertram Troup (born 3 October 1952) is a New Zealand former cricketer and local politician who played 15 Test matches and 22 One Day Internationals for New Zealand.
+Gary Bertram Troup (born 3 October 1952, in Taumarunui) is a New Zealand former cricketer and local politician who played 15 Test matches and 22 One Day Internationals for New Zealand.

 International career

 Troup made his Test debut for the New Zealand national team on 18 November 1976 against India.
-He was born in Taumarunui.

 In 1979/80, at the dramatic conclusion to the First Test against Clive Lloyd's West Indians at Carisbrook, Dunedin, Troup was joined at the crease by Stephen Boock with New Zealand 9/100 and needing four more runs to win this historic match.
 The two tailenders took the Black Caps to their first test win over the West Indies, and what would ultimately become their first series win over the Caribbean giants, when they scrambled through for a leg bye as scores were level.
 In a controversial tour, marred by umpiring disputes and some ugly onfield behaviour by the tourists, New Zealand won the series 1–0 after drawing the next two tests in Christchurch and Auckland.

 In what was Troup's best test series he finished with 18 wickets for 371 runs (av.
 20.61) including a ten wicket haul in the Third Test at Eden Park (4–71 and 6–95).

 He played his final test for New Zealand in 1986.

 Political career

 Troup served twelve years on the Papatoetoe Community Board; six of those years as chairman.
 He was then elected as a councillor for the Papatoetoe ward on the Manukau City Council in 2007.
 In April 2008 he was made the Deputy Mayor, replacing Su’a William Sio.

-In the 2010 Auckland Council elections Troup ran in the Manukau Ward, placing fifth with 9,136 votes.
+In the 2010 Auckland Council elections Troup ran in the Manukau Ward, placing fifth with 9,136 votes so was not elected as one of the two representatives.